Cold War in Asia: Eisenhower and Vietnam

-After the end of World War II; the communist Viet Minh launched an insurrection against an independent associated country within the French Union, the State of Vietnam.
-Seeking to bolster a NATO ally and prevent the fall of Vietnam to communism; the Truman and Eisenhower administrations financed military operations in Vietnam by its NATO ally, France.
-Meanwhile, the Viet Minh was helped by China, a communist state.
+After the end of World War II, the communist Viet Minh launched an insurrection against an independent associated country within the French Union, the State of Vietnam.
+Seeking to bolster a NATO ally and prevent the fall of Vietnam to communism, the Truman and Eisenhower administrations financed military operations in Vietnam by its NATO ally, France.
+Meanwhile, the Viet Minh was helped by communist China.
 In 1954, the French Union army was trapped near the Chinese border at the Battle of Dien Bien Phu.
-Eisenhower was reluctant to offer American military support through intervention because of lack of support from Congress, so he sought to seek support from Britain before committing, but the British opposed any military intervention and the French Union army surrendered, (see Operation Vulture).
+Eisenhower was reluctant to offer American military support through intervention because of lack of support from Congress, so he sought to seek support from Britain before committing, but the British opposed any military intervention and the French Union army surrendered (see Operation Vulture).
 New French government of Pierre Mendès France met the communists at the Geneva Conference.
-Moscow and China forced the Viet Minh to accept partition: the country was divided at 17th parallel into a communist North Vietnam (under the leadership of Ho Chi Minh) and a capitalist South Vietnam, under the leadership of Ngo Dinh Diem and his Catholic coalition.
+Moscow and Beijing forced the Viet Minh to accept partition: the country was divided at 17th parallel into a communist North Vietnam and an anticommunist South Vietnam.

+Indochina following the 1954 Accords, showing the partition of Vietnam into two regimes.

 On April 5, 1954, Eisenhower argued using domino theory, which was the idea that if one country fell to communist rule, others would follow leading to a domino effect.
 This theory became a staple of American strategy.
 He said the loss of Indochina would set off toppling dominoes, putting at risk Thailand, Malaya, Indonesia, Japan, Taiwan, and the Philippines.
 To prevent that the United States and seven other countries created the Southeast Asia Treaty Organization (SEATO), comprising Australia, France, New Zealand, Pakistan, the Philippines, Thailand, the United Kingdom, and the United States.
 It was a defensive alliance to prevent the spread of Communism in Southeast Asia.
 South Vietnam, Laos and Cambodia were not members but observers.
 Historian David L. Anderson states:Prepared neither to retreat nor fight, the Eisenhower administration turned to nation building.
 With profuse American military and economic aid, Diem managed to bring a degree of order to the South, reorganize the Army, and initiate some governmental programs.
 Washington chose to label Diem a "miracle man"....[By 1960 Eisenhower] believed that Diem was successfully governing his nation and thereby waging the frontline fight against communist expansion at little relative cost to the United States.